cdot65/pan-scm-sdk/docs/sdk/models/objects/address_models.md

 </div>

-This example shows how to create an `AddressRequestModel`, convert it to a dictionary for an API request, and then create an `AddressResponseModel` from a simulated API response.
+This example shows how to create an `AddressCreateModel`, convert it to a dictionary for an API request, and then create an `AddressResponseModel` from a simulated API response.
 It demonstrates the full lifecycle of working with Address models in the SDK.